kmahyyg/cramc/README.md

 - To ensure availbility, this program is recommended to run under Administrator and in path `%ProgramData%\CRAMC`
 - Do not put this program in cloud-storage folder.

+I'm trying to build golang version for everything, using GRPC to communicate with csharp to interact with proprietary office files.
+This would greatly reduce my workload and better for maintenance.

 # Disclaimer

 Backup your data before you use it.
 No warranty at all.